 - In damp weather.
 Pruning when it’s humid and moist can introduce diseases, mold, and bacteria.
 Luckily, the Southern California climate is usually hot and dry, but you should still be aware of the damage trimming can do in damp weather.

-It’s important to research your specific type of tree before pruning, or contact us for a free estimate so we can help you out ourselves.
+It’s important to research your specific type of tree before pruning.
+If you’re still not sure of the best time to trim your tree in California after doing your research, you can always contact us for a free estimate so we can help you out ourselves.

 For flowering trees, the best time to prune them is immediately after they finish flowering, which is usually the end of spring.

 Note: If your tree has a late-blooming season in summer or fall, refrain from trimming then as winter could kill the regrowth.
 Then, the best time to trim trees in Southern California that bloom in summer or fall is in late winter.